 Velocitization is a condition that causes the driver of a car to misjudge their actual speed or to become dangerously drowsy.
 Velocitization is typically caused by long drives at higher speeds such as those encountered on highways across Iowa.

 Highway hypnosis, which is also called “white line fever”, is a condition under which the driver of a car is able to drive and, seemingly, perform all the driving tasks that are required yet, later, the driver has no recollection of having engaged in those activities.
-It is believed that this condition is possibly due to “automaticity” which allows one’s conscious mind to focus on one thing while their unconscious mind focuses on another.
+It is believed that this condition is possibly due to “automaticity” which allows one’s conscious mind to focus on one thing while the unconscious mind focuses on another.

-Contact Us: Car Accident Attorney Des Moines IA
+Contact Our Des Moines Car Accident Attorney

-After attending to injuries, contact us immediately to arrange a no cost consultation and we will take all the time needed to review your evidence and the facts of your case to determine the best course of action.
+After attending to injuries, contact us immediately to arrange a no-cost consultation and we will take all the time needed to review your evidence and the facts of your case to determine the best course of action.

 Rest assured that our lawyers work hard to develop the evidence needed to prove just how a crash happened and we work just as hard to prove the full extent of your injuries and associated damages.
 Let us focus on the details so you can focus on your recovery.